Chavithra/GamestonkTerminal/new_tests/README.md

 Running them will allow you testing in matter of minutes : dozens of cases that would requires hours to check manually.

-This is a powerfull tool : here we will see how to run it.
+This is a powerful tool : here we will see how to run it.

 ## 4.1.
 How to run all the tests ?